Table of contents

 Authorization ensures that users’ access privileges align with their designated role within the organization.
 Users should exclusively access business data pertinent to their responsibilities, while all other resources remain restricted.
 Moreover, implementing Privileged Access Management (PAM) oversees administrative accounts with substantial access to sensitive data.

-Additionally, authorization can involve setting time limits granting restricted access to resources throughout a user’s session.
+Additionally, authorization can involve setting time limits and granting restricted access to resources throughout a user’s session.
 Alternatively, broader privileges can be established based on predefined roles.
-The automation of privilege management serves the dual purpose of time efficiency and minimizing the potential for human error in access allocation.
+Automating privilege management serves the dual purpose of time efficiency and minimizing the potential for human error in access allocation.

 4) Single Sign-On (SSO)

-Single Sign-On (SSO) is a valuable enhancement to IAM systems, bringing cloud-based and on-premises resources together into a unified access portal.
-Users input a single set of credentials, and the SSO system utilizes privileged databases to grant authorization to users across the entirety of the network environment.
+Single Sign-On (SSO) is a valuable enhancement to IAM systems.
+It brings cloud-based and on-premises resources together into a unified access portal.
+Users input a single set of credentials, and the SSO system utilizes privileged databases to grant authorization to users across the entire network environment.

 5) User Directories